 When evaluate software privacy, traditional security approaches rely on policy-based trust.
 Organizations evaluate vendor contracts, review SOC2 certificates, and depend on promises: "We promise not to train our models on your files" or "We promise to encrypt your transcripts at rest."

-But policy is not a technical guarantee.
-APIs change, databases are breached, cloud endpoints are intercepted, and shadow AI usage bypasses corporate governance rules completely.
+But policy is not the same as a technical boundary.
+APIs change, databases are breached, cloud endpoints are intercepted, and shadow AI usage can bypass corporate governance rules.

 A local-first architecture establishes architecture-based trust: